 - Currants should be planted in a sheltered area away from the wind.
 Currants should not be planted in low areas where frost can form.

-- Currants thrive in slightly acidic to neutral soil, with a pH of 6.5 to 7.0 being ideal.
+- Currants thrive in slightly acidic to neutral soil, with an ideal pH of 6.5 to 7.0.

 Step 2: Location

 Unlike many other vegetables, black currants do not require direct sunshine.
 They love areas with plenty of morning sun and afternoon shade, which protects them from the blazing heat of the afternoon.

 They can even grow in the shade.
 However, the yield will be lower.

 However, it would be best if you watched for frost pockets in your home.
 Freeze pockets are areas that frost more easily than others, mainly due to a lack of sunlight or early morning sunlight.